weslgeorge/Targeted-PYR1-Library-Design-App/README.md

 ## Getting setup locally:

 If you want to use the PAIR-D app locally on your computer simply clone the repository into your local files.
+Make sure to have R and Rstudio installed on your computer and open the app.R file using Rstudio.

 Then install the required packages with the following code in the console.